Meet the Admissions Team

 I never tire of meeting people from all over the world, and I feel privileged and invigorated to be a match maker for Exeter.
-In addition to my work in Admissions and on the ice, I have been a dorm head in both a girls' and boys' dormitory, an advisor to hundreds of students and the first athletic liaison for the Admissions Office.
-I reside near campus with my high school kids and Australian Shepherd.
-My interests include traveling with my family and staying fit, sane and balanced.
+In addition to my work in Admissions and on the ice, I have been a dorm head in both a girls’ and boys’ dormitory, an advisor to hundreds of students and the first athletic liaison for the Admissions Office.
+I reside near campus with my two college aged kids and two Australian Shepherds.
+My interests include traveling with my family, gardening and staying fit, sane and balanced.

 I represent Northern Florida, Maine, New Hampshire, Rhode Island and Vermont.
 I can be reached at firstname.lastname@example.org.